Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

-\begin{remark} In Definition \ref{WP:locunif}, we may omit one or both of the last two arguments of $\Oo_T$ when the graph and/or Poisson processes are clear from the context. \end{remark}
+\begin{remark}[Definition \ref{WP:locunif} notation] In Definition \ref{WP:locunif}, we may omit one or both of the last two arguments of $\Oo_T$ when the graph and/or Poisson processes are clear from the context.
+We will also typically omit explicit mention of the local jump rates when clear from context. \end{remark}

+Condition \eqref{smap-meas} ensures that the localizing set $\Oo_T(\sO;G,\poiss^G)$ is measurable (with respect to $\filtm_T^{\poiss^G}$), and condition \eqref{smap-finite} encodes the first key property that it must be almost surely finite.
+Property 1 simply states the obvious fact that the set of particles, equivalently driving Poisson processes, that affect the dynamics on any set $\sO$ must clearly include those associated with the set $\sO$ itself, and property 2 captures the key intuitive property that the marginal dynamics on the set $\sO$ of the IPS on the graph $G$ and the localizing set (almost surely) coincide on the interval $[0,T]$, or stated more precisely, requires the marginal dynamics on $\sO$ over the interval $[0,T]$ of the IPS on the graph $G$ and on the $\ell$-neighborhood of the root to be (almost surely) identical on $[0,T]$ whenever the $\ell$-neighborhood is large enough to include the spatially localizing set.

+\begin{remark}[Spatial localization non-uniqueness] It should be clear from the above discussion that when $G$ spatially localizes the SDE \eqref{mod:infpart}, there may be many choices for the localizing map $\Oo_T(\sO;G,\poiss^G)$.
+Indeed, any almost surely finite, measurable set that contains a localizing set is also a localizing set.
+One natural choice is to let $\Oo_T(\sO;G,\poiss^G)$ be minimal, that is, define it to be precisely the set of particles in $G$ that influence the IPS dynamics of the particles in $\sO$ during the time interval $[0,T]$, as illustrated in Figure \ref{fig-Spatloc}.
+Two alternative constructions are used in the proof of Proposition \ref{WP:locality2} in Section \ref{perc:pfwp}. \end{remark}

-\ind Given a fixed model (equivalently, a family of local jump rate functions $\mathbf{\bar{r}} = \{\locrate^H_j\}_{H \in \gsone,j \in\jmps}$ as specified in the Standing Assumption), we now introduce the concept of consistent spatial localization of a sequence of graphs, which will be used in the proofs of local convergence and the hydrodynamic limit in Sections \ref{LWCpf} and \ref{GEM}, respectively.
+Given the fixed IPS model (equivalently, a family of local jump rates $\mathbf{\bar{r}}$ satisfying Assumption \ref{mod:assu2}) we now introduce the concept of consistent spatial localization of a sequence of graphs, which will be used in the proofs of local convergence and the hydrodynamic limit in Sections \ref{LWCpf} and \ref{GEM}, respectively.